polarfire-soc/polarfire-soc-buildroot-sdk/doc/MPFS-DEV-KIT_user_guide.md

 The HiFive Unleashed Platform™ is purpose-built to emulate most of the functionality of the upcoming PolarFire SoC FPGA, which will be the industry’s first RISC-V based FPGA SoC.
 This guide describes the MPFS-DEV-KIT, board setup, and installation steps to get the HiFive Unleashed platform boot Linux.
-New IP cores can be ported on the PolarFire FPGA with the Libero SoC PolarFire Design Suite.
-For more details on the design suite, see the section [FPGA Design in Libero](#fpga-design-in-libero).

 ### HiFive Unleashed Platform (MPFS-DEV-KIT)
 The HiFive Unleashed Platform consists of the SiFive’s HiFive Unleashed kit and Microsemi’s HiFive Unleashed Expansion kit with their respective accessories.
 Microsemi's HiFive Unleashed Expansion board enables users to create a Linux system running on a RISC-V core complex, with a large FPGA fabric accessible through the memory map.
 The expansion board is shipped with a pre-configured bitstream enabling PCIe root port functionality.

 ## HiFive Unleashed Kit
 - One SiFive's HiFive Unleashed board